supermarktonline/docker-nginx-php/readme.md

+# Use the correct branch!

+# If we need any modifications, we have a corresponding branch.

 # Docker: Ubuntu, Nginx and PHP Stack

 This is the basis for LEMP stack (minus MySQL).
 This is based on [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker) base Ubuntu image, which takes care of system issues which Docker's base Ubuntu image does not take care of, such as watching processes, logrotate, ssh server, cron and syslog-ng.